miksrv/arduino-weather-station/README.md

 ![History Interface](./client/public/images/history.jpg)

----

 #### Live Demo

 Explore the fully functioning weather station web application at:
 🌐 [Live Demo](https://meteo.miksoft.pro/en)

-This live demo showcases all the features of the weather station, allowing users to monitor real-time weather data, explore historical trends, and interact with the data from any browser.

----

-This section showcases your project’s core functionality with images and a live demo link for easy access.
 <p align="right">
   (<a href="#top">Back to top</a>)
 </p>